samuro95/GSPnP/README.md

 ## Gradient Step Denoiser (GS-DRUNet)

 The code relative to the Gradient Step Denoiser can be found in the ```GS_denoising``` directory.
-For simply testing the algorithm, the GS-DRUNet pretrained weights can be found in ```GS_denoising/ckpts/GSDRUNet.ckpt```

 ### Training